Recipe #5

 INGREDIENTS

-Fermented cabbage head (you should be able to find it in some smaller supermarkets if you don’t like to ferment it yourself)
+Fermented cabbage head (homemade ones naturally taste the best but you should be able to find it in some smaller turkish/greek/balkan supermarkets if you don’t like to ferment it yourself)

 2 handful of roasted walnuts, chopped into small pieces